Skip to content

 How do you create collections in Tallyfy Answers?

-Before adding objects to Tallyfy Answers, you must first create a collection.
+Before adding objects to Tallyfy Answers, you’ll need to create a collection.

 Each collection requires a unique name, and Tallyfy Answers automatically detects the data types of your objects as you index them.